Perfect Resolution of Strong Conflict-Free Colouring of Interval Hypergraphs: Introduction

 \section{Introduction}

-A \textit{hypergraph} $H$ is a pair $(\mathcal{V},\mathcal{E})$ where $\mathcal{V}$ is a set of vertices and $\mathcal{E}$ is a set of subsets of vertices in $\mathcal{V}$.
-Depending on the context, various terms like set systems and range spaces are used to refer to hypergraphs.
-The set theoretic representation of hypergraphs are known as \textit{set systems}.
-Hypergraphs that are induced by points with respect to geometric regions are generally called \textit{range spaces} \cite{Sm2013}.
-A \textit{simple graph} $G = (V,E)$ is a hypergraph in which each edge is constituted by a pair of vertices in $V$.
-The colouring problems in graphs and hypergraphs are some of the most extensively studied problems in graph theory.
-The proper vertex colouring problem in simple graphs can be generalised to vertex colouring problem in hypergraphs by obtaining a non-monochromatic colouring of every hyperedge of the given hypergraph.
-The problem has been studied in detail not just as a general non-monochromatic colouring problem but as more restricted versions by applying additional constraints to the requirements of basic colouring.
-In this paper, we focus on one such variant known as \textit{Conflict-free colouring}.
-In a proper colouring of hypergraph $H$, every hyperedge is non-monochromatic.
-The minimum number of colours that achieve a proper colouring is known as the chromatic number of $H$ and is denoted by $\chi(H)$.
-In addition to being non-monochromatic, if every hyperedge has at least one vertex that is uniquely coloured, then this problem is known as the \textit{Conflict-free colouring problem}.
-The minimum $k$ for which a conflict-free colouring is obtained is denoted by $\chi_{cf}(H)$.
-This problem has been motivated by the need to assign frequencies to base stations in cellular networks \cite{ELRS2003}.
-In mobile communication networks, one must assign frequencies to base stations, such that every client that comes under the transmission range of multiple base stations, can associate itself to a unique base station without any interference from another base station.
-We can view the transmission range of various base stations as geometric regions in a 2-dimensional plane.
-Conflict-free colouring problem also finds applications in other areas like RFID (Radio Frequency Identification) networks, robotics and computational geometry.
+Let $H = (\mathcal{V},\mathcal{E})$ be a hypergraph and let $\mathbb{N}$ denote the set of non-negative integers.
+A colouring function $C: \mathcal{V} \rightarrow \mathbb{N}$ is a \textit{$k$-SCF colouring} of $H$ if for every hyperedge $e \in \mathcal{E}$, there are at least $\min\{|e|, k\}$ non-zero unique colours in $e$.
+In other words, for each hyperedge $e \in \mathcal{E}$, there exists distinct non-zero colours $c_1,c_2,\cdots,c_{\min\{|e|, k\}}$ such that for $i = 1,2,\ldots,\min\{|e|, k\} $, $|\{v \mid v \in e, C(v) = c_i\}| = 1$.
+The natural computational problem is to find a $k$-SCF colouring of $H$ using minimum number of colours.
+We refer to the number of colours used in an optimum $k$-SCF colouring of $H$ as its \textit{$k$-SCF colouring number} and is denoted by $\chi_{cf}^k(H)$.
+In the $k$-SCF colouring problem, the algorithm is presented with an input instance in which all vertices are initially coloured with colour $0$.
+The goal is to modify the colour of some vertices to a non-zero colour such that the resulting colouring is a $k$-SCF colouring.
+The $k$-SCF colouring problem was first studied by Cheilaris et al. \cite{CPLGARSS2014} and is a generalized variant of a well-studied hypergraph colouring problem known as the \textit{Conflict-Free colouring} problem.
+A Conflict-Free (CF, in short) colouring is a vertex colouring of a hypergraph such that every hyperedge $e$ has at least one vertex whose colour is different from that of every other vertex in $e$.
+The minimum number of colours needed to CF colour a hypergraph is called its \textit{CF colouring number} and is denoted by $\chi_{cf}(H)$.
+Motivated by a frequency assignment problem in cellular networks, the CF colouring problem was introduced by Even, Lotker, Ron and Smorodinsky \cite{ELRS2003}.
+In mobile communication networks, one must assign frequencies to base stations such that every client that comes under the transmission range of multiple base stations can associate itself to a unique base station without any interference from another base station.
+The transmission range of various base stations may be viewed as geometric regions such as discs in the 2-dimensional plane and the colours as the frequency of the transmitting tower.
+CF colouring problem also finds applications in other areas like RFID (Radio Frequency Identification) networks, robotics and computational geometry (see the survey by Somorodinsky \cite{Sm2013}).